1,000+ Opportunities

 Visit funder's website →This listing may be outdated.
 Verify details at the official source before applying.

 Find similar grantsHeinz Black Kitchen Initiative is sponsored by Heinz.
-Awards grants to Black-owned businesses operating in the food industry.
+This opportunity supports mission-aligned projects and measurable outcomes.

 Get alerted about grants like this